Introduction of Polymorphism in C++

 • The functionality of virtual functions can be overridden in their derived classes.

 • When the form/nature of a member function of a class is changed at runtime.
-Such member functions are called virtual functions and the corresponding class is called a polymorphic class.
+Such member functions are called virtual functions, and the corresponding class is called a Polymorphic class.
 The objects of the polymorphic class, addressed by pointers, change at runtime and respond differently to the same message.

 Pure Virtual Functions